SOLAR ENERGY BASICS

 .
 Otherwise, you have to significantly oversize the surface area of the PV array and batteries to collect and store the excess energy to be used for days when sun does not shine.
 Therefore, if you have a limited space, you may not be able to fully benefit much from this renewable resource.

 Secondly, while sunlight of course is free, the equipment needed to capture and convert it to electricity is quite expensive both for homeowners and for utilities.
 Likewise, while solar generators are pollution free, some pollution are nevertheless produced in the process of their manufacturing, transportation and installation.

-Currently an average net cost of a PV system installation is about $7,000 per kilowatt.
+Currently an average net cost of a PV system installation is about $7,000 per kilowatt- see the cost distribution in dollars/watt by states.
 The so-called levelized cost

 of electricity produced on new photovoltaic power plants is about $0.16 per kW-hour.
 This value is still much higher than the cost of electricity generation from coal and natural gas.
 As the result, in 2010 less than 0.1% of total US energy consumption came from photoelectric systems.
 However, in applications where an electric grid is not available, like in space for instance, sunlight can be a very cost-effective source of renewable energy.